lyndskg/100-Projects-of-Code/22. Text Editor/README.md

 ## To Do

-Nothing!
 This program is fully implemented and tested.
+However, code legibility could be improved by commenting `kilo.c`.

 ## Usage